jrgp/healthapp/README.md

 # HealthApp

 Open source (MIT) replacement for New Relic's deprecated server health monitoring solution, written in Golang.
-This will fire alerts and send emails when servers being monitored stop reporting.
+This will fire alerts and send emails when servers being monitored stop reporting or when their filesystems get too full.

 ![Servers List](screenshots/servers.png)